argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-modelzoo-programs.md

 The procedures in this section are drawn from [Walkthrough—​Inference and Fine-tuning with Llama2 7B for Chat](https://github.com/sambanova/modelzoo/blob/main/examples/nlp/README.adoc).
 The Model Zoo inference sample used as an example in this section is described in more detail here [About the Generation Example Apps](https://github.com/sambanova/modelzoo/tree/main/examples/nlp/text_generation).
 This readme (on github) also describes the changes made to a cpu mode sample to run on an RDU.
-The original python scripts and scripts converted to run on rdu are also supplied in the modelzoo.<br>
+The original python scripts and scripts converted to run on an RDU are also supplied in the modelzoo.<br>
 [cpu_generate_text.py](https://github.com/sambanova/modelzoo/blob/main/examples/nlp/text_generation/cpu_generate_text.py)<br>
 [rdu_generate_text.py](https://github.com/sambanova/modelzoo/blob/main/examples/nlp/text_generation/rdu_generate_text.py)<br>
 and<br>